1Hive/gardens-template/README.md

 ## Local deployment

-To deploy the DAO to a local `aragon devchain`:
+To deploy a Gardens DAO to a local `aragon devchain`:

 1) Install dependencies:
 ```